mirzaazwad/CSE4403-Data-Structures-And-CSE4404-Algorithms/Algorithms/RecursiveFunctions/Tutorial/README.md

 First distinction we need to consider is that a loop only has an ascending phase and not a descending phase unlike recursion although loops and recursions are both iterative or repetitive statements.
 Its ok to not understand right now, let's see some details to clarify the concepts.

+### Recursion vs Loop

+The key distinguishing factor between recursion and loops is that loops only have ascending phase while recursions have ascending and descending phases although both can be used as repeating/iterative structures.

+But whatever you can do with loop, you can do with recursion.